-The initial validation of the project identified 1 (one) Corrective Action Request, and 8 (eight) requests for Clarification.
-The project participant's response to DNV's draft validation report findings, including the submission of a revised PDD on 07 March 2006, addressed the Corrective Action Request and requests for Clarifications to DNV's satisfaction.
+The initial validation of the project identified 1 (one) corrective action request, and 6 (six) requests for clarification.
+The project participant's response to DNV's draft validation report findings were resolved during communications between the project participants and DNV.
+This included the submission of the final PDD of 28 July 2006, which addressed the raised corrective action request and requests for clarifications to DNV's satisfaction.